Stone veneer panels have become incredibly popular in recent years.

 A lack of materials means being unable to properly finish your stone veneer panel project.

-You can, of course, purchase materials later, after realizing you don’t have enough of what you need.
 But, it’s a lot easier to purchase the materials you need beforehand, so that the project can be completed in one relatively brief session.

 To prevent this mistake from taking place, consider the project you’re working on.

-You can then use that information to calculate the number of panels you need, as well as how much mortar is necessary for the completion of this project.
+Use this information to calculate the number of panels you need, as well as how much mortar is necessary for the completion of this project.

 Right after you have that information, try to buy everything that you need and, then, at least 10% more.
 This way, if you need more than you thought, you won’t need to go out and buy more.